wombleton/gitlaw-nz/acts/D/Disputes Tribunals Act 1988.md

 ##### 56 Contempt of Tribunal

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who---

     *   (a) wilfully assaults, insults, or obstructs a Referee, or any witness or any officer of a Tribunal during a sitting of a Tribunal or while a Referee, a witness, or an officer is going to, or returning from, a sitting of a Tribunal; or